reflectoring/reflectoring.github.io/services/index.md

 **You need an experienced software engineer for a mentoring or pairing session?
 To bounce off some ideas?
 To validate an architecture?
 Or to just talk through an idea?**

 I can help you!
-You can book me for an hour at a time - once, or regularly.
+You can book me remotely for an hour at a time - once, or regularly.
 Below is an incomplete list of things that I can help with.
 If what you're looking for is not listed, feel free to reach out anyways to discuss if I can help you.

 **Take advantage of me as a wildcard to get quick results without binding to a contract!**